angeloxx/homebridge-myhome/README.md

 # MyHomePlugin
-Legrand (BTicino) MyHome plugin for homebridge: https://github.com/nfarina/homebridge
+Legrand (BTicino) MyHome plugin for homebridge: https://github.com/nfarina/homebridge This is a fork of https://github.com/angeloxx/homebridge-myhome, with added accessories and support for Elgato Eve history feature for contact, motion sensor and powermeter.

 Legrand MyHome (http://www.homesystems-legrandgroup.com/BtHomeSystems/home.action) is an Home Automation solution that can manage:
 - lighting (standard on/off/dimmed lights)